-What is a Professional Network?
+What Is a Professional Network?

-How Networking Can Help You With Career Advancement
+How Can Networking Help With Career Advancement?

-- Are you worried about tackling a work project with which you have no experience?
-A member of your network may be able to help you or may be able to put you in touch with someone who can.
-One note of caution: be careful about sharing information that your employer wants to keep confidential.
+- Get advice about a project: Are you worried about tackling a work project with which you have no experience?
+A member of your network who has done a similar one may be able to offer advice or put you in touch with someone who can.
+One note of caution: don't share confidential information.

 Who Should Be In Your Network?